Housing Condition Survey

 Why is this survey not looking at affordable rent?

-This survey has specifically been designed to assist the team who work to ensure housing is free from serious hazards.
+The local council have no legislative ability to intervene or affect rental charges in the area, this is a matter for national government policy.
+This survey has specifically been designed to assist the team who work to ensure housing is free from serious hazards .